All Episodes

 This would be a very bad deal to negotiate and make a deal with them because they're talking about soft targets.

-They'll just kidnap 200, 300,000, 400 more people.
+They'll just kidnap 200, 300, 400 more people.

-If you uh negotiate a release, give them what they want, they're just gonna do it again and again and again, and it's gonna be the beginning of a terrible, terrible cycle.
+If you negotiate a release, give them what they want, they're just going to do it again and again and again.

-And when you have the first lady of the United States holding up the sign, obviously the pressures are enormous, and we all want to see the girls return safely, but there's no guarantee they will be returned safely.
+And when you have the first lady of the United States holding up a sign, obviously the pressures are enormous, and we all want to see the girls return safely, but there's no guarantee they will be returned safely.

 When you have the first lady of the United States holding up a sign, obviously the pressures on the terrorists are enormous.

-We don't need to buy So this guy, so what if we all chip in and buy them back and then Don Lemon asks the former air transportation expert, could that Malaysian jet have been swallowed up by a black hole.
+And then Don Lemon asks the former air transportation expert, could that Malaysian jet have been swallowed up by a black hole?

 Where is CNN find these people?